barbaracalderon/notes-on-javascript/12_JS_BEHIND_THE_SCENES.md

 **Primitive types are stored in the Call Stack**.
 The variable points to an address in memory which, in turn, stores a value.

-When we create another variable and replicates the first value to it, both variables point to the same address in memory.
+When we create another variable and replicate the first value to it, both variables point to the same address in memory.
 If we change one variable's value, then this variable will now point to another address in memory that holds the new value.
 The other variable will keep pointing to the previous memory address.

 **Reference types (objects) are stored in the Heap**.
 The object points to an address in memory which, in turn, holds a value. _This value is a reference to a location in the Heap_ - that's why we call it "Reference" Types.
 But see?
 There's two steps here.

 When we create another object by replicating a previous object to this new one, both objects point to the same address in memory which, in turn, points to a specific address in the Heap.
 If we change anything inside this object, regardless in which pointer (or name object), **the change is done in the Heap**.
 And it's only ONE object in the Heap, with two pointers to a memory address... which in turn points to this ONE object in the Heap.

 That's why if we change an object property, it changes _apparently_ in both objects.
 That's because it's only one object but two pointers to the memory address in the Call Stack.
 The value in this memory address references to an address in the Heap _to the actual object stored in memory_.
 The object itself is not replicated, it's the same one, it's only one.
 The pointer is replicated.
+The reference is replicated.
 See the difference?

 ### How to copy an object